Learning Coupled Subspaces for Multi-Condition Spike Data: Model

 \subsection{Likelihood}

-Extending the Gaussian assumption for likelihood in \citep{yu2008gaussian}, the likelihood of the tensor spike count data $\bs{Y}$ given all latent variables factorizes across all dimensions (conditions, neurons, and time steps).
-As discussed in Eq.~(\ref{sec:related-works:gpfa}), the choices of likelihood distribution is crucial in modelling neural datasets.
-To account for under-dispersion \citep{maimon2009beyond, kara2000low} and over-dispersion \citep{pillow2012fully, gao2015high} in the variance of spike counts common in neural data , we assume a Binomial and Negative-Binomial likelihood for our model.
-For a Binomial likelihood, we assume the total number of trials for a neuron to be the maximum number of spikes of the neurons across all conditions.
-For the Negative-Binomial likelihood model, we consider distinct dispersion parameters (capturing the ``number of failures'') $\{ \bs{r}_n \}_{n=1}^N$ shared across experimental conditions and time.
-In the following discussion, we work with a Negative-Binomial likelihood model.
-However, with minimal changes, the inference procedure also applies for the Binomial likelihood model (see supplementary material).
+Extending the conditional independence assumption for likelihood in \citet{yu2008gaussian}, the likelihood of the tensor spike count data $\bs{Y}$ given all latent variables factorizes across all dimensions (conditions, neurons, and time steps).
+As discussed in Section~\ref{sec:related-works}, the choice of the likelihood distribution is crucial in modeling neural datasets.
+To account for under-dispersion \citep{maimon2009beyond, kara2000low} and over-dispersion \citep{pillow2012fully, gao2015high} in the variance of spike counts common in neural data, we use binomial and negative binomial likelihoods for our model, respectively.